Data4Democracy/collect-social/README.md

 git clone https://github.com/Data4Democracy/collect-social.git
 ```

 Then install the package using `pip`.
+This will allow you import `collect_social` from any python script.

 ```bash
 cd collect-social